 KEY QUOTE: “We are dealing with a whole lot of formation of personhood issues.
 The American myths…this is the way we shape our identity, this rugged individualism, rifle and shovel.
 This idea if you work hard you can get your dreams…this idea that nobody is going to tell me what my destiny is.
 So, when I step back and say, ‘Maybe everybody shouldn’t be able to have access to everything,’ it’s almost like someone is pulling the rug from under your very identity.
 I am not trying to remove your identity.
 I am not trying to undermine your identity.
 What I am trying to question you on is why is that a part of your identity?” – Propaganda

-More curated resources on guns/gun violence:
+More curated podcasts on guns/gun violence: